|

 also help you sort out the details, such as whether the cabinets should

+be installed before or after the flooring.
 The general steps shown here follow a typical construction sequence.

 Your plan may differ at several points, but thinking through each of these

+steps will help you create a complete schedule.
 (1) Contact the building department.
 To avoid any unpleasant—and expensive—surprises,

 discuss your project with a building official.
 Find out what codes apply